synackray/flask-password/README.md

 Flask Password is a password generator based on the [XKCD 936](https://xkcd.com/936/) comic.

-Flask Password runs as a web application atop the [Flask](https://palletsprojects.com/p/flask/) Python framework.
+Flask Password is written in Python3 and runs as a web application atop the [Flask](https://palletsprojects.com/p/flask/) framework.
 For a complete list of requirements, see `requirements.txt`.
 The code is available [on GitHub](https://github.com/synackray/flask-password).

 ## Demo